-Risk management for people with inherited NBN mutations
+Risk management for people with inherited mutations

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an NBN mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.

 - Check out our virtual and in-person support meeting calendar.